zskelto/csoc-RDP-Report/ADS-RDP.md

 ```
 reg query "HKLM\System\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnection
 ```
+For detecting brute force, start an RDP connection to a windows machine with RDP enabled.
+Then enter invalid login credentials.
+Inspect the flow search between the IP of the remote computer and the user's computer on port 3389 of the remote computer.
+There will be an example of a failed connection, where no packets are sent between computers.

+For network scanning, try connecting with RDP to a few machines with invalid credentials.
+Inspect the flow search of the IP attempting to connect.
+There will be several events of the IP connecting to other machines, but with no packets being delivered.

 # Response
 The following actions are recommended to be taken if the alert fires: